elastic/kibana/x-pack/plugins/reporting_export_types/README.md

 - PNGExportTypeDefinition
 - PDFExportTypeDefinition

-The `ReportingPlugin`  calls the `ReportingExportTypesPlugin` and creates an instance of the `ExportTypeRegistry`.
-These export types use the `ReportingPlugin`'s registerExportType() within the `ExportTypeRegistry`.
+The `ReportingPlugin` creates an instance of the `ExportTypeRegistry` and exposes its `registerExportType()` to other plugins, which `ReportingExportTypesPlugin` uses to register all of the export types.
 The `ReportingPlugin` uses the getExportType() method to use the registered export types for exporting.

 ### Problems this solves